lewisde/Adventure/README.md

 teleport - Places player in a pseudo-randomly chosen room.

-use *item/object* -  used for object iteraction
+use *item/object* - Used for object iteraction

-eat *item* - consume items to increase health (heal) or other effects
+eat *item* - Consume items to increase health (heal) or other effects

-drink *item* - imbibe items to increase health (heal) or other effects
+drink *item* - Imbibe items to increase health (heal) or other effects

 help - Displays list of commands